nark/magicbox/README.md

 ### Limitations

+* Rooms/scenarios only support 1 device per device type
+* Magicbox is not a seed-to-sale software : no stocks, retail, client, etc. management included
+* 3 minutes minimum scheduling: each process cycle is triggered by a cron task running every 3 minutes
-* Ruby on Rails framework can be resource-intensive, do not expect too much performance from it
+* Ruby on Rails framework can be resource-intensive, do not expect too much performance from it on a Raspberry Pi

-* Rooms/scenarios only support 1 device
+### Feature goals

+* More collaborative feature (journal replies thread, notifications, sharing)
+* Use AI to fine tune the environmental parameters and device orchestration

 ## Requirements